ecoacoustics/website/content/resources/lessons/sound-basics/presentation/index.md

 > - We capture sound waves using a microphone.
 The microphone is plugged into a
 >  receiver, which performs an analogue to digital conversion.
 > - The digital signal is captured, which we typically store in a WAVE file.
 > - We can then use audio software to display this waveform.
-The waveform will have
+The waveform will
->  values that relate to the amplitude of the signal.
+>   have lots of values (samples) that quantize (measure) the amplitude of the
+>   signal.
 > - Amplitude of a sound wave corresponds to air pressure, and is measured in
 >  Pascals (Pa)
 > - We can represent these amplitudes (intensity) using decibels.